 Blessings are everywhere, and I seek them, for I am miracle minded.

-There is no order of difficulty in miracles: they are all the same, expressions of love in its highest form.
+There’s no order of difficulty in miracles, either: they are all the same, expressions of love in its highest form.
 The miracle could be:

 - The moment you overcome resistance to love in any given circumstance.